xrdocs/ncs5500/_tutorials/srv6-transport-on-ncs-part-1.md

-## Conclusion
+## Summary

-This concludes the Part 1 of the this document series.
+This concludes the Part 1 of this tutorial series.
 Stay tuned for the next article.